spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-healthchanges.md

 <%(TOC)%>
-# Multiserver shooter Tutorial
+# Multiserver zoning shooter tutorial
-## 2: Replicate health changes</br>
+## 1: Replicate health changes</br>
 ### Step 1: Make the change

-In this project each `GDKCharacter` contains a `UHealthComponent` with a variable called `CurrentHealth`, which keeps track of that character's health.
+In the Example Project each `GDKCharacter` contains a `UHealthComponent` with a variable called `CurrentHealth`, which keeps track of that character's health.
 On your servers, `CurrentHealth` is reduced whenever a character is shot, but this reduction is not replicated on the clients connected to the game.
 This is because the `CurrentHealth` variable is not setup for replication.

 To resolve this you need to mark the `CurrentHealth` property for replication, just as you would in the native [Unreal Actor replication](https://docs.unrealengine.com/en-us/Resources/ContentExamples/Networking/1_1) workflow.
 To do this: